OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO NOT: Tell someone if the account exists on LogOn, Registration or Password reset.
 Say something like 'Either the username or password was incorrect', or 'If this account exists then a reset token will be sent to the registered email address'.
 This protects against account enumeration.

-The feedback to the user should be identical whether or not the account exists, both in terms of content and behaviour: e.g. if the response takes 50% longer when the account is real then membership information can be guessed and tested.
+The feedback to the user should be identical whether or not the account exists, both in terms of content and behavior: e.g. if the response takes 50% longer when the account is real then membership information can be guessed and tested.

 ### Missing function-level access control